Publication Ethics and Malpractice Statement

 - All submitted papers are subject to a strict peer-review process by at least two reviewers that are experts in the area of the particular paper.

-- The factors that are taken into account in review are relevance, soundness, significance, originality, readability and language.
+- The factors that are taken into account in the review are relevance, soundness, significance, originality, readability, and language.

 - The possible decisions include acceptance, acceptance with revisions, or rejection.

 - If authors are encouraged to revise and resubmit a submission, there is no guarantee that the revised submission will be accepted.